Skip to content

 A schedule you'd put in front of a client.

-A good Gantt can look sharp on your screen — but the client never sees that version.
-They get the export: a dated, legacy-looking chart, or an Excel sheet bent into a Gantt that's a pain to update and harder to read.
-Ours is built to be shared — clean design, clean exports, and flexible lookaheads you can hand a client without apologizing.
+A good Gantt looks sharp on your screen, then turns into a dated export or an Excel sheet bent into a Gantt the moment a client needs to see it.
+Ours is built to be shared — clean exports and flexible lookaheads you can hand over without apologizing.

 app.projects.build